pkingstonxyz/pkingstonxyz/README.md

 You've reached the github of Patrick Kingston.

  - :zap: I love programming, unicycling, and reading manga
- - 🐻‍❄️ Student at Bowdoin College
+ - :polar_bear: Student at Bowdoin College

 Sorry that it's so sparse!
 I don't use my github very often.